-Line 73 - Write the amount of credit from the tax credit certificate you received from DCEO, including any credit transferred to you by the person who earned the credit.
+Line 72 - Write the amount of credit from the tax credit certificate you received from the DCEO, including any credit transferred to you by the person who earned the credit.

-Line 75 - Add Lines 73 and 74.
+Line 74 - Add Lines 72 and 73.
 This is your total Historic Preservation Credit.
-Write this amount here and on Step 2, Line 24.
+Write this amount here and on Step 2, Line 26.